-1. What’s the first step to the editing process?
+1. What’s the First Step to the Editing Process?

 After self-editing, the first step of the editing process is an editorial review.
 The goal of this review is to determine the level of editing a manuscript needs before it’s ready to be published.
 There are several different types of edits and some manuscripts will need them all, but some won't, so this first step will help determine which edits would be most useful for your manuscript.

-2. How long does it take?
+2. How Long Does it Take?

-3. How much does it cost?
+3. How Much Does it Cost?

-With Pressque, there’s no charge for an editorial review.
-A one-pass copyedit can range from $0.03 - $0.19 per word and a two-part content edit ranges from $0.045 - $0.60 per word.
+With some editors, there’s no charge for an editorial review.
+A one-pass copyedit can range from $0.03 - $0.19 per word and a two-part content edit can range from $0.045 - $0.60 per word.

 If you’re printing a book of childhood poems for your mother, she’ll likely get a kick out of your misspellings and grammatical shortcomings; on the other hand, if you want to sell books and be taken seriously then, yes, editing and proofreading are essential.

 If your goal is to have a revenue stream from the sale of your book then, yes, you need an impartial and trusted editor.
-What our experience tells us is this: no manuscript is perfect; every writer needs editing; and, if you want to be a professional writer then it’s important to work with a professional editor.
+What our experience tells us is this: no manuscript is perfect; every writer needs editing; and, if you want to be a professional writer, then it’s important to work with a professional editor.

-8. What is an editorial style guide?
+8. What is an Editorial Style Guide?

 A style guide is a set of grammar rules and standards applied to manuscripts or published documents that allows for consistency among published works.
-Since language is a personal form of expression where rules can be applied in different ways, a style guide gives editors a specific point of reference to review your work against and offers you an accepted editorial standard for your manuscript.
+Since language is a personal form of expression where rules can be applied in different ways, a style guide gives editors a specific point of reference to review your work and offers you an accepted editorial standard for your manuscript.
 Style guides can allow for differences based upon preferences of individual publishing houses.

 No. Editing and proofreading accomplish different things.
-A contenteditor focuses on a manuscript’s overall structure, whereas a copyeditor focuses on things like grammar, spelling, and punctuation.
+A content editor focuses on a manuscript’s overall structure, whereas a copyeditor focuses on things like grammar, spelling, and punctuation.
 It’s always best to follow a content edit with a copyedit, just as it’s always best to follow a copyedit with proofreading.
 You’ll likely review a manuscript’s edits using track changes.
 Inherently there’s a margin of error, not necessarily on the side of the copyeditor but also by your reviewing the copyeditor’s edits.
-When it comes to proofreading—and we always suggest a final proofread, preferably on a galley copy or ARC (advanced reader copy).
+When it comes to proofreading, a final proofread is always recommended, preferably on a galley copy or ARC (advanced reader copy).